JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7908 days**.

-And here is a just a random fact -  **Sharks are capable of going at least 6 weeks without eating; the record observed in an aquarium is 15 months by a species of shark known as the swell sharks)**.
+And here is a just a random fact -  **The average Hostess Twinkie is 68 percent air as measured by volume according to university researchers**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)